Customer Experience Optimization can help you grow your brand, reduce churn, increase customer retention, and ultimately upsell.

 Take Certainly, for example, who solved 40% of customer service tickets for Tobii.

-Chatbots allow you to dramatically reduce the amount of time customer service agents spend on mundane and repetitive requests, and also save you a heap on your customer service budget.
+Chatbots allow you to dramatically reduce the amount of time customer service agents spend on mundane and repetitive requests.

 Your agents are spending heaps of time interpreting and solving easy requests.
 That’s inefficient and extremely wasteful.